CoHive-Software/docs/CONTRIBUTION.md

 # How to be assigned to projects:

 1. [Discord Projects Forum](https://discord.gg/6SQVNFuT)
    - This will be where new projects appear.
-Please react and comment on these tickets to indicate your interest:
+Please react and comment on these tickets to indicate your interest
 2. [CoHive Contributor Google Sheet](https://docs.google.com/spreadsheets/d/1SJh6vwCMvt3bLdduPu461B226AfwCglzGdHAbSPjDeM/edit#gid=0)
-   - This will be where you designate your areas of interest and availability: Sales, Design, Develop, Document:
+   - This will be where you designate your areas of interest and availability: **Sales, Design, Develop, Document**
 3. [Queue](https://toBeCreated.com) (BOARD ONLY)
-   - This queue will pull the most recently created team members to the bottom in order to give everyone an opportunity to work:
+   - This queue will pull the most recently created team members to the bottom in order to give everyone an opportunity to work

 _Once you have been assigned a team, one of the team members will be assigned "Project Manager" role and delegate tasks in the [Trello Workspace](https://trello.com/w/cohivesoftware)_